Tag: contemporary women artists

 Kerry Simmons, The Graduate, oil on panel, private collection

-Kerry Simmons is one of few female artists painters who works and illustrates in colored pencil, pencil or oil paint, living and working in New York.
-Some of her drawings depict women as allegories, or the Barbie dolls that evoke a sense of melancholia, isolation and abandonment.
-They are intense self-portraits even when the physical model is different from the artist but somehow carries the resemblance to Kerry’s beautiful face.
+Kerry Simmons is one of the few female artists who work and illustrate in colored pencil, pencil or oil paint, living and working in New York.
+Some of her drawings depict women as allegories, or the Barbie dolls that evoke a sense of melancholia, isolation, and abandonment.
+They are intense self-portraits even when the physical model is different from the artist,t but somehow carries the resemblance to Kerry’s beautiful face.
 A very talented figurative painter, her paintings emanate quietness and mystery.

 http://www.kerrysimmonsart.com/